-You can read these digital format journals by NAPE by clicking on to: https://issuu.com/synergyprint.
-Members automatically receive the latest journal on a termly basis.
+You can inspect these digital format journals by NAPE by clicking on to: https://issuu.com/synergyprint.
+Members automatically receive the latest journal as a hard copy on a termly basis.

 Christian was appointed HMI in 1924 and then followed a long period of work with the schools in Liverpool where his contact with poor children and their families was a deeply formative experience.
 He became District Inspector and later filled this role in Worcestershire.
 In 1946 he became Staff Inspector for Primary Education and his influence, often in partnership with his friend Robin Tanner, HMI.
 Both strongly felt that as elementary schools developed into primary schools, they should have a distinctive child- centred approach.
 That approach means teachers drawing on children’s innate creativity so recognising the powerful learning that emerges from direct experience.